2010 Leinster Senior Football Championship final: Summary

 Louth's JP Rooney and Shane Lennon both missed opportunities in the first half.
 Louth dominated the second half, though spurned numerous opportunities to take a commanding lead over Meath.
 Rooney scored a goal with seven minutes of the game left.
 Meath converted two long-range free kicks from Cian Ward, but Louth still led by one point in the final minute.
 Louth's Colm Judge was sent off in the 69th minute for a second bookable offence.
 Then came the controversial goal by Joe Sheridan in the fourth minute of stoppage time.
 The ball was kicked into the square by Graham Reilly.
-It came out to Seamus Kenny, who could have gone for the point, but saw a goal chance and shot.
+It came out to Séamus Kenny, who could have gone for the point, but saw a goal chance and shot.
 But the ball was blocked by Louth captain Paddy Keenan, and fell into the square, towards Louth full-back Dessie Finnegan.
 But Finnegan failed to clear and the ball went straight to Joe Sheridan, who fell over the goal line and then threw the ball into the net – both illegal moves.
 Sheridan was also "inside the square" at the time the ball reached him, in a third illegal move.
 Yet the goal was allowed and all of a sudden Meath were winning by two points.
 Referee Sludden checked with the umpire and did not change his mind, blowing his whistle for full-time soon after with the score at Meath 1–12: Louth 1–10, much to the disappointment of everyone associated with Louth.
 TV replays immediately demonstrated that the referee was incorrect when he awarded the goal to Meath.